Entering the European market for table grapes

 What are the requirements for niche markets?

 Organic certification can be an interesting way of setting your table grapes apart and marketing them at higher prices.
 The demand for organic table grapes is growing, although it is mainly supplied from within Europe.
-Specialised buyers that import organic table grapes are, for example, OTC Organics and Eosta (the Netherlands) and the Ethical Food Company (UK).
+Specialised buyers that import organic table grapes are, for example, OTC Organics and Eosta (the Netherlands) and the Ethical Food Company (the United Kingdom).

 Tips:

-2. Through what channels can you get table grapes on the European market?
+Through which channels do table grapes end up on the end market?

-Figure 3: Market segments for table grapes in Europe
+Figure 5: Market channels for fresh table grapes

 Source: ICI Business